EasiCaptcha/easicaptcha.github.io/docs/intro.md

 ## Who Should Use This Library?

-**BabyCaptcha** is ideal for developers looking for a reliable CAPTCHA solution that balances security with user experience.
+**EasiCaptcha** is ideal for developers looking for a reliable CAPTCHA solution that balances security with user experience.
 Whether you're building a small personal project or a large-scale enterprise application, this library provides the tools you need to keep your application secure without frustrating legitimate users.